SolderedElectronics/Inkplate-documentation/source/gui-designer.rst

 Exporting code
 ##############
     | After you're done with editing, simlpy click on "Export C Code" in the upper left corner.
-    | A download prompt will show and upon accepitng it a header file will be downloaded.
+    | A download prompt will show and upon accepting it a header file will be downloaded.
     | Simply put the file in the same folder as your sketch, include it by putting:

     .. code-block:: C